980 Madison Avenue: Parke-Bernet, 1949–1987

-Proposed remodel
+Gagosian, 1987–present

+Also in 1987, Larry Gagosian leased a small office there, gradually growing into it a multi-floor operation that eventually spanned nearly half the entire building.
+The gallery's first show there, “Jasper Johns: The Maps,” opened in February 1989.

+In the 2000 A.I.A.
+Guide to New York City the building was described as "an insipid box unrelated to any cultural values."

 In 2006, Aby Rosen offered to restore the building to its original appearance, but made the offer contingent upon being able to construct a 30-story glass tower on top of the galleries.
-The tower was designed by Norman Foster, and supported by prominent figures such as Jeff Koons, Tory Burch, and Ronald Perelman.
+The tower was designed by Norman Foster and supported by prominent figures such as Jeff Koons, Tory Burch, and Ronald Perelman.
 However, many in New York disliked the proposed design.
-The New York City Landmarks Commission reviewed the proposal, and in January 2007 rejected it.
+After Manhattan Community Board 7 voted against the proposal in October 2006, the New York City Landmarks Commission also reviewed the proposal and rejected it in January 2007.
 Rosen and Foster then proposed a new, six story addition in May 2008, and in November 2009 a smaller, five story addition was accepted.
 The proposal had not been started in 2013 and Aby Rosen put the property on the market.

 In 2019 Ramy Brook, a fashion house, opened a flagship store at the location.
+Rosen's company, RFR Holding, obtained a $238 million commercial mortgage-backed security loan for the building in 2021.
+At the time, Rosen was spending money to renovate the building and attract art-related tenants.
+Two women's clothing stores leased space at 980 Madison Avenue in early 2023.
+RFR proposed leasing 85 percent of the building's space to Bloomberg Philanthropies in October 2023, displacing Gagosian from the site.